cullanshewfelt/MLBanalysis/README.md

 -   You can run **`mlb.js`** with or without arguments.
 -   Running without arguments will bring you to the home screen.
--   The only arguments it can accept right now are players names (not case sensitive) and active status.
+-   The only arguments it can accept right now are players names and active status.
--   Full names will always yield a result.
-Last names will not yield multiple results.

 ### [Options](#options)
+**player** is an optional argument (not case sensitive).
+Full names will always yield a result.
+Only one player will be returned, thus last names aren't the best query, as many players share the same last name.

-**-active_status** takes two arguments:
+**-active_status** is and optional argument and takes one of two options:

 -   **-a** will return results for an **active** player.
 This is the default value if left blank.
 -   **-i** will return results for an **inactive** player